 While credit cards can be useful financial tools, you may be surprised by the wide variety of fees and expenses that can accompany a small piece of plastic.

 Of course, it’s not always a bad idea to pay certain credit card fees.
-Sometimes the benefits or rewards of having a card are worth the cost, as many of those with premium rewards cards like the Platinum Card® from American Express ($550 annual fee) would attest.
+Sometimes the benefits or rewards of having a card are worth the cost, as many of those with premium rewards cards, with annual fees often over $500, would attest.

 A steep annual fee is one thing, but the last thing you want is to get blindsided by unexpected charges.
 The good news is that you can avoid the most annoying credit card fees with a little planning.
 And if paying an annual fee doesn’t appeal to you, well, you can avoid that too.